unrealwork/atsd-use-cases/IRSTaxFilings_2018/README.md

 ![](images/tax-2018-3.png)
 [![](images/button.png)](https://apps.axibase.com/chartlab/bdab5fd8)

-*Fig 4.* A histrogram shows the distribution of values for the given datasets.
+*Fig 4.* A histogram shows the distribution of values for the given datasets.
 Assuming all series were equally-distributed the slope of the stacked boxes should be zero.

 **Configuration Settings:**